The Threat of Ranked Choice Voting

 Article category: Highlights.
 Tags:

-Ranked Choice Voting (RCV) is a political weapon and emerging threat to our democracy.
+Ranked Choice Voting (RCV) is a political weapon and emerging threat to our republic.
 It isn't a better way of conducting elections.
 Rather, it is a process to weed out patriotic candidates who stand firm on conservative principles by forcing candidates to adopt more centrist positions.

 From Preserve Democracy: